Diana Dors: Television stardom and supporting film roles

-In the mid-1970s, she became in high demand for sex comedies: The Amorous Milkman (1975), Bedtime with Rosie (1975), What the Swedish Butler Saw (1975), Three for All (1976), Adventures of a Taxi Driver (1976), Keep It Up Downstairs (1976), Adventures of a Private Eye (1977) and Confessions from the David Galaxy Affair (1979).
+In the mid-1970s, she became in high demand for sex comedies: The Amorous Milkman (1975), Bedtime with Rosie (1975), What the Swedish Butler Saw (1975), Three for All (1976), Adventures of a Taxi Driver (1976), Keep It Up Downstairs (1976), Adventures of a Private Eye (1977), and Confessions from the David Galaxy Affair (1979).

 In 1974, she appeared on stage in a production of Oedipus Rex.

-In 1977 she won a court battle to prevent Wolf Rilla from writing a biography based on interviews she had done with Rilla.
+In 1977, she won a court battle to prevent Wolf Rilla from writing a biography based on interviews she had done with Rilla.

 Final years

 Still making headlines in the News of the World and other print media in the late 1970s thanks to her adult parties, in her later years, Dors' status began to revive.

-In 1979 while touring Australia she said "I used to think it was a lot of hooey that life begins at 40.
+In 1979 while touring Australia, she said, "I used to think it was a lot of hooey that life begins at 40.
 But I know what I can put up with; I've mellowed.
 I'm a homey person, although I don't expect people to believe it."

 Although her film work consisted mainly of sex comedies, her popularity climbed thanks to her television work, where her wit, intelligence, and catchy one-liners developed as a cabaret performer won over viewers.
 She became a regular on Jokers Wild, Blankety Blank and Celebrity Squares, and was a regular guest on BBC Radio 2's The Law Game.
-She also had a recurring role in The Two Ronnies in 1980.
+She also had a recurring role in a serial segment "The Worm That Turned" in The Two Ronnies in 1980, in which she played the leader of a feminist dictatorship.
 A popular chat-show guest, an entire show – Russell Harty: At Home with Dors – came from the pool room of her home, Orchard Manor.
-Younger musical artists engaged her persona, brought about after the 1981 Adam and the Ants music video Prince Charming, where she played the fairy godmother opposite Adam Ant, who played a male Cinderella figure.
+Younger musical artists engaged her persona, brought about after the 1981 Adam and the Ants music video "Prince Charming", where she played the fairy godmother opposite Adam Ant, who played a male Cinderella figure.
+Dors was also namechecked on the track "Scorpios" on the Ants' Prince Charming parent album.